Koenji Awa Odori 2024 Tokyo’s biggest summer dance festival

 I’m glad I changed my mind.
 The rain came down in buckets later on Saturday night.
 The Awa Odori probably didn’t get wet, but getting home would have been a problem.
 That was when the downpour started.

-Sunday was so much better for Koenji Awa Odori 2024.
-It was cloudy, but they didn’t look like they would bring rain.
+Sunday was much better for Koenji Awa Odori 2024.
+It was cloudy, but there was no rain.
 Still, I decided to take a foldup umbrella in case.
-Luckily, it wasn’t needed.
+It wasn’t needed.

 How big was Koenji Awa Odori 2024?